exevil/Keys-For-Sketch/README.md

 Please check the [open issues list](https://github.com/exevil/Keys-For-Sketch/issues) and feel free to create a new one if you don't see your problem there.

 ## Support Project
-I spent almost all my free time for last months to make this project real so any donation or feedback is really matters.
-It's nice to see that things you do are really make people lives easier.
+I spent a lot of time to make this project real so any feedback or donation is really matters.
+It's wonderful to see that things you do are really making people's lives easier.

 [![](https://d26dzxoao6i3hh.cloudfront.net/items/3N0T3k1i3k2X3Z3f2g3v/Group%209.svg)](https://www.paypal.me/exevil/5)